vmstio/vmstio/docus/content/about/tos.md

 If you are a member of a remote instance and would like your user data removed from our database or media stores, please contact one of our administrators.

+#### System backups

+Your data may remain in backups of our infrastructure for up to 7 days beyond any request to delete it from production.

 #### Backup and exporting data

 In addition to regular backups we make of our infrastructure, you can backup your data and [export it](https://docs.joinmastodon.org/user/moving/#export) at any time.